 Great Kids.
 Great Music.
-Hope for the future.
+Listen to the future.

-From the Top is America’s largest national platform dedicated to celebrating the stories, talents, and character of classically-trained young musicians.
-Through live events, NPR and YouTube broadcasts, scholarships, and leadership programs, we empower these extraordinary young people to engage and inspire music lovers of all ages.
+With an audience of more than 3 million, From the Top is America’s largest national platform dedicated to celebrating the stories, talents, and character of classically-trained young musicians.
+Through live events, NPR and video broadcasts, scholarships, and arts education programs, we empower these extraordinary young people to engage and inspire music lovers of all ages.

 From the Top celebrates the power of music in the hands of extraordinary young people: